Image of God (Imago Dei)

 • Torrance, Thomas F. 1949.
 Calvin’s Doctrine of Man.
 London: Lutterworth Press.

 • Vliet, Jason Van.
 2009.
 Children of God, the Imago Dei in John Calvin and His Context.
-Reformed Historical Theology v.
-11. Göttingen: Vandenhoeck & Ruprecht.
+Reformed Historical Theology.
+Volume 11.
+Göttingen: Vandenhoeck & Ruprecht.

 • Wold, Benjamin.
 2020.
 ‘Wisdom in the New Testament’, in Wiley Blackwell Companion to Wisdom Literature.
 Edited by Samuel L. Adams and Matthew J. Goff.
-Blackwell, 351–367.
+Hoboken, NJ: Blackwell, 351–367.

 Academic tools